 Helping patients recover and get back to doing what they love is what drives him to be his very best.

 “The most rewarding part of my job is seeing an athlete who has fully recovered from their injury or condition, is pain-free and has returned to the sport they love.
 It’s always great to run into a patient outside of the office and have them express what a positive impact you had on their life.”

 He believes precision medicine will one day become the standard of care.

 “What I would like to see in my lifetime is the evolution of precision medicine.
 Precision medicine will be revolutionary in the treatment of musculoskeletal disease.
 We will be able to more accurately predict which specific treatment strategies will work for each individual, rather than depending on a one-size-fits-all approach.”

 Innovation and research brought him to Keck Medicine of USC, but the team is what makes him passionate about being here.

 “Working at an academic medical center gives me the opportunity to perform the kind of research that can be transformative and touch the lives of many patients outside of my personal practice.
 I enjoy that Keck Medicine of USC is a relatively young medical enterprise with forward-thinking leadership.
 The faculty and staff are encouraged to pursue innovation and develop novel approaches to improving patient care and outcomes.

 Within the division of sports medicine, we have a group of highly talented and energetic faculty that are committed to providing compassionate, state-of-the-art care to our patients.
-Each clinician has a specific area of expertise and, consequently, our patients receive the most current and innovative care for their condition.
+Each clinician specializes in sports medicine and, consequently, our patients receive the most current and innovative care for their condition.
 I feel extremely fortunate to be part of such an excellent team.”